GediminasMasaitis/moonfish/README.md

 [GCC]: <https://gnu.org/software/gcc/>
 [Clang]: <https://clang.llvm.org>

-You can also run your compiler manually if you prefer.
+You may instead run your compiler manually if you prefer.

 ~~~
 # (replace 'cc' with your compiler of choice)